 Under the original name, It’s Cool to Be Smart, the organization was a solid mentoring and scholarship program based in Atlanta with affiliates in L.A., New York, Chicago, and Cleveland.

 In late 2008, the founder, Curtis J. Benjamin (Curt B.) prepared to reorganize and extend the organizational mission based on overwhelming response from teen girls, their mentors, and celebrity advocates.
-Shortly after undertaking the new vision, Curt’s youngest daughter, Iliss (photo featured above) was diagnosed with a cancerous brain tumor at the age of 10.
+Shortly after undertaking the new vision, Curtis and Debbie Benjamin’s youngest daughter, Iliss (photo featured above) was diagnosed with a cancerous brain tumor at the age of 10.
 The newly selected organization name, Saving Our Daughters, took on an even deeper meaning.
 His daughter supported and often encouraged him to continue his work even during the hardest of times with the disease.
 His sweet daughter lost her battle in 2011 just days after the volume, “Who Will Save the Little Girl?” was published.
 In Iliss’ honor, we strive to save all daughters from the issues and tragedies preventable through awareness and powerful community bonds.

 Saving Our Daughters’ initiatives are one of the few to connect seamlessly the entertainment industry (popular talent from film, television, music, sports…) with a community-based forum to speak out and take action on issues relevant to teens.
 Our active nucleus of over 100 celebrity allies continues to grow in size and dedication almost daily.

 We invite you to help us multiply the message that strength, awareness, esteem, and right action prevent bullying and abuse tragedies in our communities.

 Curtis J. Benjamin, Curt B., is a highly praised author and social entrepreneur.
 As the founder and chief executive officer of Saving Our Daughters, he is responsible for the overall direction of the organization, including growth and sustainability.